 PRECIOSA ORNELA - News

-A unique exhibition is commencing in Sofia, it will then visit other European metropolises
+A unique exhibition is commencing in Bratislava, it will then visit other European metropolises

 Czech glass and Czech design constitute an inherent part of the story of the Czechoslovak state which came into being precisely one hundred years ago.